zhibirc/zTone/README.md

 ### Identifiers

 - Use well known acronyms and shorthands to make naming of auxiliary identifiers in your code (e.g. function parameters, counters etc.) more consistent and self-explained.
 I've collected a list (look at it below) of the most common and frequent cases which may appear in a code.
 They have optimal balance between brevity and intelligibility.
-You shouldn't go to extremes and use one-letter or even one-symbol identifiers like "_", "$" (despite their validity) except counters in loops like "i", "j", "k" etc.
+You shouldn't go to extremes and use one-letter or even one-symbol identifiers like `_`, `$` (despite their validity) except counters in loops like `i`, `j`, `k` etc.

 SHORTHAND |FULL          |
 ----------|--------------|